HavardLine/OpenERPconnector/README.md

 #OpenERPconnector
 The aim of this project is to get a better grip on the Odoo API.
 This is not usefull code for production.

+##Installation on ubuntu:
+sudo apt-get install python-pip sudo pip install erppeek pudo pip install pyyml

 ##ODOO modules used:
- Norway - Chart of Accounts
+ - Norway - Chart of Accounts

 ##Python modules used:
- erppeek
+ - erppeek
- pyyaml
+ - pyyaml

 ##Copyright (c) 2015 LTS AS